Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Projecting Dissimilarity Functions on q -Metric Spaces

 We seek to design a \emph{$q$‑metric projection} $P_q :\;(X,D)\;\to\;(X,D_q)$ where, for arbitrary input dissimilarities $D$, the distances in $D_q$ satisfy the $q$‑triangle inequality given in~\eqref{eqn_q_triangle_inequality}.
 Observe that finding a feasible projection is trivial.
 For example, consider a projection that assigns all distances in $D_q$ to be $1$, regardless of the input $D$.
 In this case, the image space $(X,D_q)$ becomes an ultrametric (hence, a valid $q$-metric for all $q$).
 However, performing nearest neighbor search in $(X,D_q)$ would be a poor proxy for searching in $(X,D)$, as all distance information was lost in the projection.
-Motivated by this example, we aim to impose conditions on $P_q$ that preserve meaningful distance information through the projection operation.
-We formalize these conditions as the following two axioms:
+Motivated by this example, we build on the work of~\cite{segarra2019metricoriginal}, which imposes conditions on $P_q$ to ensure that meaningful distance information is preserved through the projection.
+In their work, these requirements were formalized as the following two axioms:

 \textbf{(A1) Axiom of Projection.} The \( q \)-metric graph \(G_q = (X, D_q)\) is a fixed point of the projection map \( P_q \), i.e.,

 \textbf{(A2) Axiom of Transformation.} Consider any two graphs \( G = (X,D) \) and \( G' = (X',D') \) and a dissimilarity reducing map \( \varphi : X \rightarrow X' \) such that $D(x,y)\geq D'(\varphi(x),\varphi(y))$ for all $x, y \in X$.
 Then, the output \( q \)-metric graphs \( (X, D_q) = P_q(G) \) and \( (X', D_q') = P_q(G') \) satisfy, for all $x, y \in X$,